ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 syscall
 ```

-Robert confirmed that the 12 byte `read` code definitely worked, and all we needed was some mips
+Robert confirmed that the 12 byte `read` code definitely worked, and all we needed was some MIPS
 code that called `execve("/bin/sh", NULL, NULL)`.
 He tried using pwntools `asm(shellcraft.sh())` and
 it didn't work for some reason.